 Preparing for your moving company can seem like a daunting task, but this complete, comprehensive guide will give you all of the information you need to have the smoothest move possible.
 Just follow this guide and call Top Notch movers!

-What to do during the Consultation
+What to do during the consultation with a moving company

 When you are going through the consultation, it is vital that you are upfront and clear about all the possible hurdles that the movers will possibly have to go through.
 The consultation process is in place purely to ensure you receive the fairest and most comprehensive pricing check available.